-The majority of the Delicious Brains team use PhpStorm (everyone except Brad!), the PHP IDE from JetBrains, as their go-to code editor, development environment, and all-round PHP best friend.
+Many of the Delicious Brains team use PhpStorm, the PHP IDE from JetBrains, as their go-to code editor, development environment, and all-round PHP best friend.

-Many people (like Brad!) swear by using a lean and fast code editor like Sublime Text, and would find PhpStorm much slower, larger and possibly daunting to use.
+Some on the team swear by using a lean and fast code editor like Sublime Text and Visual Studio Code, and would find PhpStorm much slower, larger and possibly daunting to use.
 However, as an integrated development environment, PhpStorm offers so much more than just editing code.

-In this article I will walk you through some the features that make it great for WordPress development and show you why I, and many others, love it.
+In this article, I will walk you through some of the features that make it great for WordPress development and show you why I, and many others, love it.

-As of version 8.0, PhpStorm introduced some very neat WordPress integration which makes using PhpStorm for WordPress plugin, theme, and site development even easier.
-A complete rundown of the new WP features can be found here.
+PhpStorm comes packed with very neat WordPress support which makes using PhpStorm for WordPress theme, plugin, and site development even easier.
+A complete rundown of the new WordPress features can be found here.

 This will enable the IDE to fully understand the WordPress codebase giving you some excellent benefits.
 If your